-The Corporation's wholly-owned Fermont Property Holdings consist of 6 properties covering approximately 616 square kilometres located in the Fermont Iron Ore District (the "FIOD") of northeastern Quebec, ranging from 6 to 80 km southwest of Fermont.
-In accordance with NI 43-101 for technical reporting purposes, the Fermont Property Holdings' Fire Lake North, Oil Can, Bellechasse and Midway properties were consolidated and designated the CFLN.
-On February 7, 2013, Champion announced the results from its PFS for the Fire Lake North West and East deposits of the CFLN project that was performed by BBA Inc. of Montréal, Québec.
-A copy of the PFS is available under Champion's filings on SEDAR at www.sedar.com.
-With the completion of the PFS and the exploration phase of CFLN, the Corporation has significantly curtailed exploration and development expenditures at CFLN.
+The Corporation's wholly-owned Fermont Property Holdings consist of 7 properties covering approximately 745 square kilometres, together with a 45% joint venture interest in 2 properties covering approximately 10.5 square kilometres, located in the Fermont Iron Ore District (the "FIOD") of northeastern Quebec, ranging from 6 to 80 km southwest of Fermont.
+On February 7, 2013, CIML announced the results from its PFS for the Fire Lake North West and East deposits of the CFLN project that was performed by BBA Inc. of Montréal, Québec.
+A copy of the PFS is available under CIML's filings on SEDAR at www.sedar.com.
+With the completion of the PFS and the exploration phase of CFLN, the Corporation significantly curtailed exploration and development expenditures at CFLN.
 Subsequent to the PFS, a description of the Corporation's work at CFLN is provided in the Three-Year History section below.